zulip/zulip/docs/production/postgres.md

 running.
 Just modify /etc/postgresql/9.1/main/postgresql.conf and issue a reload.
 The logs will note the change.

-#### Debugging issues starting Postgres
+#### Debugging issues starting PostgreSQL

 pg_ctlcluster often doesn't give you any information on why the database failed to start.
-It may tell you to check the logs, but you won't find any information there. pg_ctlcluster runs the following command underneath when it actually goes to start Postgres:
+It may tell you to check the logs, but you won't find any information there. pg_ctlcluster runs the following command underneath when it actually goes to start PostgreSQL:

 ```
 /usr/lib/postgresql/9.1/bin/pg_ctl start -D /var/lib/postgresql/9.1/main -s -o \